Current Top Sellers

 - Has the ability to double the life of your battery if charged at 80% only

-- Charge fast or slow (3 amps or 5 amps) with a twist of a knob (Read about charging speed here)
+- Charge fast or slow (can be changed from 1 to 5 amps) with a twist of a knob (Read about charging speed here)

 - High quality fans run quiet and are reliable